UmBeloGramadoVerde/p5.js-exp/Timed Websocket Game/README.md

 ---***---

 The first working build is done.
 Tested everything woth Ronnie really quick and there are still A LOT of things to fix like boost timing, jitter handling, respawning upon death, resolution and canvas size.
 BUT it does work !
 Uhuuul.
 I'm really proud of myself, to be honest.
 I always thought about how these online games worked and now I feel I got really close to understanding it :))))

+---***---

+Background animation is done and achieved by using only one SVG file animated with CSS.
+Quite convenient and lightweight in terms of performance.
+The initial screen works like a charm.
+Still need to make the death screen and implement the respawning logic.

+All the structure for the music is in place.
+Only need to produce it on the PO-33 and put in the proper folder.